 Can You Play Nintendo Wii Games on the Nintendo Switch?

-Though Nintendo, alongside third-party developers and indie game makers, have done a fantastic job making the Switch populated with great games like Super Mario Odyssey and The Legend of Zelda: Breath of the Wild, there is always demand for wider libraries of games to play through.
-In particular, owners of the Switch have taken to hoping that games of all shapes and sizes get ported to the Switch, from RTS hits like this year’s Into the Breach to Tokyo Mirage Sessions, a JRPG crossover between the Shin Megami Tensei and the Fire Emblem series that was critically-acclaimed, but limited to the Wii U in exclusivity.
-Perhaps due to the portability and the fun in playing games on the Switch, no other console quite has the same level of requests as Nintendo’s own.
-People just can’t stop wanting to see games come to the system..
+Just because the library is excellent as it stands, of course, doesn’t mean a demand for a wider selection of games to play doesn’t exist.
+In particular, owners of the Switch have taken to hoping that games of all shapes and sizes get ported to the Switch, so much so that just asking for games to come to Switch has become a meme.
+Perhaps due to the portability and the fun in playing games on the Switch, no other console quite has the same level of requests as Nintendo’s latest.
+People just can’t stop asking to see games come to the system.

 Can the Switch Work with Wii Games?

 We won’t hold you in suspense for too long: the short answer to this question is a simple no. Right now, the Switch can only play Switch games, for a number of reasons.
 Before you head off in disappointment, however, you’ll want to stay with us.
 Things aren’t hopeless when it comes to the Switch and possible Wii compatibility, and we’ll talk about that in a moment.